CaptainCaviar/CaptainCaviar/README.md

 im totally captain caviar

-you can mostly find me in the crk area or the docks, sometimes nearby the bakery !!
+you can mostly find me in the crk/roblox area or the docks, sometimes nearby the bakery !!

 feel free to talk 2 me! ion bite. i fw anyone honestly